-The Taylor Series represents any smooth (infinitely differentiable) function as a power series, which is a sum of polynomial terms based on its derivatives.
+The Taylor Series is a way of writing a function as a sum of many terms, almost like building it piece by piece with polynomials.
+Each new term in the series has a higher power (exponent) than the one before it.
 This method is very useful in mathematics and science, as it allows many complicated functions to be replaced with simpler polynomial expressions.

 For example, suppose you want to find values of functions like e^x, ln(x), or sin(x), but you don’t have a calculator.
 In that case, the Taylor series helps you estimate their values using only basic arithmetic and derivatives.